Ultraplot/ultraplot/docs/why.rst

 UltraPlot includes the `ultraplot.axes.Axes.format` command to resolve this.
-Think of this as an expanded and thoroughly documented version of the `matplotlib.artist.Artist.update` command. :func:`~ultraplot.axes.Axes.format` can modify things like axis labels and titles and apply new :ref:`"rc" settings <why_rc>` to existing axes.
+Think of this as an expanded and thoroughly documented version of the `matplotlib.artist.Artist.update` command. :func::func:`~ultraplot.axes.Axes.format` can modify things like axis labels and titles and apply new :ref:`"rc" settings <why_rc>` to existing axes.
 It also integrates with various :ref:`constructor functions <why_constructor>` to help keep things succinct.
-Further, the `ultraplot.figure.Figure.format` and `ultraplot.gridspec.SubplotGrid.format` commands can be used to :func:`~ultraplot.axes.Axes.format` several subplots at once.
+Further, the `ultraplot.figure.Figure.format` and `ultraplot.gridspec.SubplotGrid.format` commands can be used to :func::func:`~ultraplot.axes.Axes.format` several subplots at once.

 Together, these features significantly reduce the amount of code needed to create highly customized figures.
 As an example, it is trivial to see that...